 National Honor Society

 Students in grade 11 are eligible for membership.
 An invitation to apply for NHS membership depends on the scholarship criterion: GPA of 3.75 or better at the completion of 2nd trimester of junior year.
-Those students who meet this criterion are invited to submit a Student Leadership and Service Information Form and a personal statement.
-Detailed requirements for each of these items are outlined below.
+Those students who meet this criterion are invited to submit an application and a personal statement.
+Detailed requirements for each of these items are outlined in the invitation.

 This information, along with students’ disciplinary records, will be carefully reviewed by the Faculty Council to determine membership.
 A majority vote of the Council is necessary for selection.
 Candidates are notified of selection or non-selection according to a published predetermined schedule.